Our story

 1821

-Cullen died in 1821 when he shot himself with a pistol.
+Cullen died in April 1821 aged 79 when he shot himself with a pistol.
 An inquest found that he had accidentally shot himself in the chest.
 At the time of his death he owed the considerable sum of 104 pounds 7 shillings and 2 pence to George Read, although it is worth noting his estate was worth considerably more.
 Cullen had not made a will and his wife Elizabeth applied for Letters of Administration in 1821.
 These were granted in 1824 Elizabeth struggled to immediately pay claims against her husband’s estate, having to sell their second grant of 40 acres surrounding Peppermint Hill across the river, to clear her late husband’s debts.
 The original 65 acres and the house were then leased to Thomas Triffitt.

 1821